 Is there something fishy about the latest studies on heart disease and seafood consumption?
 Yes, fish can be a heart-healthy food choice, if you’re eating the right kinds.

 If not, you may actually be increasing your heart attack risk, a study shows.

 It turns out that eating fish may not be as healthy for the heart as first thought, according the study, which found that high mercury levels in some fish negate the ability of the seafood’s fatty acids to help prevent heart attacks.

-“People should continue to eat fish because it’s a good source of omega-3 acids and protein,” said Jerry Glassman, MD, medical director of the Heart Care Center at Scripps Mercy Hospital.
+“People should continue to eat fish because it’s a good source of omega-3 acids and protein,” said Poulina Uddin, MD, a cardiologist at Scripps' Women's Heart Center.
 “However, fish consumers should be cautious about what types they eat.”

-According to Dr. Glassman, fish species such as tuna, salmon and trout all have low or moderate levels of methylmercury, and are safe to eat.
-Dr. Glassman added that tofu, walnuts and canola oil are also significant sources of omega-3 fats – without the risk of methyl mercury.
+According to Dr. Uddin, fish species such as tuna, salmon and trout all have low or moderate levels of methylmercury, and are safe to eat.
+Dr. Uddin recommends choosing wild salmon instead of farm raised, and also added that tofu, walnuts and canola oil are also significant sources of omega-3 fats — without the risk of methylmercury.